Criminal law in the Marshall Court: Embargos

 The Neutrality Act of 1818 provided the arming of a vessel with the intention that it be employed against a people at peace with the United States.
 In United States v.
 Quincy (1832), the Court decided several questions concerning the interpretation of the Neutrality Act.
 First, the Court held that the elements of the offense did not require that the vessel be fitted out within the United States, but rather than an intention to fit the vessel out in an intermediary port was sufficient.
 Second, the Court held that a conditional intention (for example, an intention to so arm the vessel only if sufficient funds could be obtained) was insufficient to satisfy the elements of the offense.
 Third, the Court held that, if the defendant had a fixed intention to so arm the vessel upon leaving the United States, the frustration of that intention at the intermediate port was irrelevant.
 Fourth, the Court refused to distinguish between the statutory term of "people" and the concept of a "state."

+False statements

-False statementsUnited States v.
+United States v.
 Bailey (1835) upheld an indictment for false swearing relating to a claim against the United States (as provided for by an 1823 statute) even though the officer administering the oath had been a state justice of the peace.
 Justice McLean dissented.